2010 New England Revolution season

-The 2010 New England Revolution season is the fifteenth season of the team's existence.
+The 2010 New England Revolution season was the fifteenth season of the team's existence.
 The regular season began on March 27, 2010 with a 1–0 loss to the LA Galaxy and ended on October 21 with a 2–0 loss at the New York Red Bulls.

 After their 2–2 draw with the Columbus Crew on September 25, the Revs were officially eliminated from playoff contention.
 It was the first time the Revs failed to qualify for the playoffs since Steve Nicol became coach in 2002.

 Background

 The Revs finished the 2009 season third in the Eastern Conference and seventh overall, qualifying for the playoffs as a wild card.
 After defeating the Chicago Fire 2–1 in the first leg of their playoff series, they lost the second leg 2–0 and failed to advance.

 Much of the offseason was spent trying to fill the holes created by the departures of veterans Jay Heaps and Steve Ralston.
 The former retired and eventually became a part of the Revs broadcast team.
 The latter joined newly formed AC St. Louis in the Division 2 Pro League.
 These holes were filled primarily through the draft and a trade that sent Wells Thompson and Jeff Larentowicz to the Colorado Rapids in exchange for defender Cory Gibbs and Goalkeeper Preston Burpo.

 For 2010, the Revs also signed Senegalese midfielder Joseph Niouky and Serbian midfielder Marko Perovic and released Costa Rican defender Gabriel Badilla.